efimiap/efimiap.github.io/_posts/2020-04-28-Screenplay-Summarization-Using-Latent-Narrative-Structure.md

 3. position & novelty, i.e., encoded position in the document and similarity with previous selections

+and train the network with cross-entropy loss.

-**Is general algorithms appropriate for summarizing episodes?**
+###Is general algorithms appropriate for summarizing episodes?**

-No!
-TV episodes and narratives in general present significantly different structure and differ in the way that deliver information.
-In narratives, information is delivered piecemeal, the direction of the story often follows different paths as events unfold and the viewer/reader should watch/read the whole narrative in order to affirmatively conclude about what the story is about.
+**No!** Narratives (such as movies and TV shows) present a different and more complex structure.
+They tend to deliver information piecemeal and the direction of the story changes direction multiple times as events unfold.
+Both cognitive analysis and screenwriting theory suggest that humans and automatic approaches alike should access a high level structure delineated by central events in order to understand/write/summarize a story.

-Hence, we hypothesize that general summarization algorithms cannot be transferred directly from clean, straightforward articles to messy, complex and entangled stories, such as TV episodes.
+Hence, <u>we hypothesize that general summarization algorithms cannot be transferred directly from clean, straightforward articles to messy, complex and entangled stories, such as TV episodes</u>.

 **Our solution: Narrative structure**